Michigan State University Libraries: Map Library

-The Map Library houses a collection of general and thematic maps and atlases for most areas of the world.
+The Map Library, located on the 2nd floor of the east wing of the Main Library, houses a collection of general and thematic maps and atlases for most areas of the world.
 The collection consists of approximately 200,000 sheet maps and 4,000 atlases, gazetteers and other reference aids including wall maps, globes, CDs and Internet-accessible resources.
 The collection is especially strong in Michigan topics, United States, Canada, Africa, Asia, and Latin America, though all areas are collected at some level.

 The Brunnschweiler Geography Library Endowment Fund was established in 1993 by Dr. Tamara Brunnschweiler for the acquisition and preservation of geography materials.
 Purchases from this fund are often old and rare maps and atlases relating to the MSU Libraries' mission.

 Rovi Media Collection

-In 2015 the Rovi Corporation of California donated more than 850,000 movies, CDs and video games to the MSU Libraries, this collection is now the largest media collection in the United States.
+In 2015 the Rovi Corporation donated more than 850,000 movies, CDs and video games to the MSU Libraries, this collection is now the largest media collection in the United States.
 The archive consists of CDs that have been commercially available in the United States since the early 1990s and includes some releases imported from Europe.
 The DVD collection, which was started the year DVDs were introduced, similarly represents the vast majority of commercially released DVDs in the United States.
 The games archive focuses primarily on console games and PC from 1993 to 2014 and includes a few titles dating back to the early '80s.
-Material from the collection is available to the MSU community through the MSU Libraries catalog and to Michigan residents through MeLCat, the Michigan e-library catalog.
+Some of the materials from the collection are available to the MSU community through the MSU Libraries catalog and to Michigan residents through MeLCat, the Michigan e-library catalog.